As a tenant of a private landlord you have certain legal rights and responsibilities to ensure you keep your tenancy. These include:

 Private residential tenancy

-On 1 December 2017 a new type of tenancy - the private residential tenancy - came into force.
+The private residential tenancy came into force in December 2017.
 It replaces assured and short assured tenancy agreements for all new tenancies.
 See the Tenant Guide to the Private Residential Tenancy

 The Scottish Government has developed a guide for tenants about the private residential tenancy: